CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 RH: The R can lie just outside, or curl within, the H circle.
 (Teaching 1)

-PR, SR, FR, KR: It is usual to write a vowel following R attached to an upright letter from the top, as in PRA, to save time, and to avoid going round the circle twice.
+PR: It is usual to write a vowel following R attached to an upright letter from the top, as in PRA, to save time, and to avoid going round the circle twice.
 (Teaching 1, Lesson 3, L and R)

-- This conflicts with the rules for SH.
-Details under S. It's complicated and the authors don't agree.
-(Cricket)
+Teaching doesn't say which letters this applies to, just gives example PRA.
+It doesn't apply to S. (See SH.)